sighupio/karrier-commons/CONTRIBUTING.md

 - `license`.
 It checks for the license headers.
 - `lint`.
 It checks for common linting rules.
 - `test`.
 It runs the tests of the project.
-- `build`.
-This one executes the build of the project.
-- `e2e-test`.
-Executes the e2e tests of the project.

-Then, on every event **except for a PR**:

-- `publish`: It creates a container image with the `unstable` tag.

 And finally, if the repo got a new `tag`: